 How Missing or Incorrect Documentation Can Delay or Invalidate the Application

-Missing or incorrect documentation can significantly delay or even invalidate a Green Card application.
-Proper documentation is essential in proving eligibility and ensuring that the application is complete.
-Here’s a detailed explanation of how missing or incorrect documentation can affect the process:
+Missing or incorrect documentation can significantly delay or even render a Green Card application invalid.
+Proper documentation is essential in proving eligibility and ensuring that the appeal is complete.
+Here’s a detailed explanation of how missing or wrong documentation can affect the process:

 1. Increased Processing Time